- Crawl Space Encapsulation

 - Home Performance with ENERGY STAR®

-A Home Energy Audit is an affordable and practical way to identify inefficiencies, energy consumption and health and safety concerns in any home.
+A Home Energy Audit is an affordable and practical way to identify inefficiencies, energy consumption and health and safety concerns, like high humidity & moisture levels, in any home.
 At Total Home Performance, we treat every home just like our own and help discover ways to become more energy efficient, comfortable, healthy and safe.
-The energy audit consists of inspections of the living space, crawl spaces and attics to find signs of air leakage, moisture and other home inefficiencies.
+The energy audit consists of inspections of the living space, crawl spaces and attics to find signs of air leakage, moisture, humidity, and other home inefficiencies.
 Our team of certified energy auditors communicate with the homeowner throughout the inspection process and finally deliver a customized, detailed report outlining the findings and a strategy to improve the home.
 Each energy audit report comes with a prioritized list of solutions to help create the comfortable, efficient and relaxing home you desire.

 At the beginning of each audit, one of our certified energy audit specialists will start with a brief interview and questions to better understand the concerns of home and reason for the audit.
 We look for homeowners to provide input such as areas of the home that are often cold or drafty, or even rooms that seem impossible to cool down during warm summer months.
 Auditors will often ask if there are any mold or musty smells coming from specific rooms of the house.
 Homeowners are encouraged to walk around with the auditor and to fully participate during the process.

 As air temperatures change throughout the year, the condition of the attic is an essential area of the home when it comes to energy efficiency.
 Quality, high levels of Insulation prevent warm air from escaping in winter months and also prevents hot humid summer air from penetrating into the home.
 During the energy audit process, specialists will examine the condition and levels of insulation and air leakage as well as signs of moisture or other harmful issues.